The Good Schools Guide Review of The Blue Coat School, Birmingham, B17 0HR

-The school is highly conscious of its charitable mission.
-There are scholarships and means tested bursaries from 7.
-In addition, the headmaster works hard at partnerships both in the state and independent sector.
-He has strong links with the schools that the children go on to and this, combined with the undoubted in-depth knowledge teachers and the head has of each child, means that you ignore the school’s advice on the best secondary for your child at your peril.
-There are meaningful partnerships, too, with local junior state school – teachers observing each other’s lessons – and Blue Coat is part of the King Edward VI High School for Girls Teaching School Alliance, giving endless professional development opportunities for staff.
+Highly conscious of its charitable mission, there are scholarships and means tested bursaries from 7 and the headmaster works hard at partnerships both in the state and independent sector.
+Blue Coat is part of the King Edward VI High School for Girls Teaching School Alliance, giving varied professional development opportunities for staff.

 Chapel is central to the life of the school.
 ‘Its messages permeate everything we do,’ says the headmaster.
 Parents can come along, and lots of children get their first experience of performance – singing, playing, public speaking – in the chapel environment, opportunities parents really value.
 The school reflects Birmingham’s multi-cultural population and, while maintaining its Christian identity, focuses on the shared values between all the faith groups that are represented.
-And it works.
 ‘The children simply don’t see the faith and racial divisions’, says one parent.
 ‘The school fosters harmony’.
-You really feel here is a school that is building bridges in what is quite a segregated city.

-The Edgbaston establishment is pretty well represented in the parent body – lots of medics (the huge Queen Elizabeth Hospital is just round the corner), lawyers, accountants with a smattering of very successful business people, but it is widened by those with means-tested bursaries.
-They are an ambitious lot, but come to understand that the school is not just about getting into the King Edward’s schools.
-The quality of the music goes a long way to convincing them.
+The Edgbaston establishment is pretty well represented in the parent body – lots of medics (the huge Queen Elizabeth Hospital is just round the corner), lawyers, accountants and business people, but it is widened by those with means-tested bursaries.
+They are an ambitious lot, but come to understand that Blue Coat is much more than just a means of entry into the coveted senior schools.